State of Art

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate State of Art “It's a Start”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate State of Art “It’s a Start”.
+Here we rate State of Art “Not Good Enough”.
 These are a few factors influencing its score:

 • There’s no evidence it has an animal welfare policy.

-Based on all publicly available information we’ve reviewed, we rate State of Art “It’s a Start” overall.
+Based on all publicly available information we’ve reviewed, we rate State of Art “Not Good Enough” overall.